Society of Teachers of the Alexander Technique (STAT)

 The school has been temporarily closed since October 2017 but will re-open early in 2020.
 In the meantime we continue to offer CPD for teachers and two classes for potential trainees will be available each week from September.
-Please contact me with any questions and/or to register your interest in visiting the class or in training as a teacher.
+Please contact me with any questions, to visit the classes, or to register your interest in training as a teacher.

 Alexander Studies Online